Go Back

 Instructions

 • Fill a large pot with plenty of water and bring it to a boil.
-Once boiling, reduce the heat to medium and carefully lower the eggs, which should be taken directly from the refrigerator, one at a time using a slotted spoon or ladle.
-Let them cook for 7 minutes or for your preferred duration.
+Once boiling, reduce the heat to medium and carefully lower the eggs, straight from the refrigerator, into the pot one at a time using a slotted spoon or ladle.
+Let them cook for 7 minutes for a soft-boiled consistency, or adjust the time to your preference.

-• After cooking, promptly cool the eggs in ice water or under running water to minimize residual heat.
+• After cooking, immediately cool the eggs in an ice bath or under running water to minimize residual heat.
 Then, peel off the shells.

-• Place the boiled eggs and the seasoning mixture in a ziplock bag and seal it, removing as much air as possible.
-Let them sit in the refrigerator for 2 hours.
+• Place the peeled eggs and the seasoning mixture in a Ziploc bag and seal it, removing as much air as possible.
+Let them sit in the refrigerator for at least 2 hours.
 (The longer you let them soak, the stronger the flavor will be.)

 Notes